 You will need a few days in Dalat to explore the incredible waterfalls.
 Check out Elephant Waterfall, Pongour Waterfall, Dantala Waterfall, and Prenn Waterfall.
 For a non-touristy waterfall, consider hiking to Tam Tham Waterfall.

 The main Downtown area has adorable cafes with French architecture.
 In the evenings, check out the Night Market to buy snacks, hot soy milk, and produce.
+Check out these delicious places to eat in Dalat!

 Another funky place to visit is the Crazy House with unique and whimsical architecture.
 You can even stay overnight in one of the themed rooms.